 What happens if your local computer goes offline?
 Nothing.
 This is why you have the strategies set up on a dedicated virtual server.
 If your local computer goes offline, it will not impact the performance of your strategies, but you should have some way to sign on to NT8 through another device, ie phone, tablet.

-When you start the strategy, will you enter the trade immediately or will you wait until the strategy is flat?
+When you start the strategy, do you enter the trade immediately or do you wait until the strategy is flat?
 This is up to you.
 It is among the many options you have when you first set the strategy up.
 All of our strategies are set to wait until the strategy is flat, but I haven’t conducted any tests to see if one is better than the other from a performance perspective.
 Some of you have also said that calculating on each tick is better than calculating on bar close.
 I don’t know if that’s the case, but it certainly requires more resources to run.
 Here’s a screenshot of the default view for most of our strategies:

 Do you want a strategy that closes at the end of the session or end of week?
 Some strategies have a better performance when run continuously through the week (read: you don’t automatically close all positions at session close).
 This also depends on the market and/or exchange.
 The futures market closes every day for one hour.
 If you want to hold your position through that close, you will need to add the cost of overnight margin to your starting account balance (i.e., cumulative max drawdown + initial margin).
 You can learn more about the impact of futures margin on automated trading here.